fujimura/ghostwriter/README.markdown

 ## Why

-I think desiners in your team don't want to remember #{template-engine-of-your-favorite-language}.
+I think designers in your team don't want to remember #{template-engine-of-your-favorite-language}.

 ## How to run